Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 Update: I made some crochet trivets or potholders to test this yarn.

-Here are some other Recycled Denim Ideas: 12 Great Projects for your Old Jeans
+Have a look at these other recycled denim ideas: 12 Great Projects for your Old Jeans

 Enjoy!